What is the Family Tax Benefit?

-You may be eligible for Family Tax Benefit Part B if you:
+You may be eligible for FTB B if you:

-- Are a member of a couple with one main income and care for dependent children under the age of 13
+- Are a member of a couple with one main income and care for dependent children under the age of 13, or

-- Care for the child at least 35 per cent of the time.
+- Care for the child at least 35 per cent of the time, and

 How much Family Tax Benefit Part B can I receive?

-Family Tax Benefit Part B rates are updated on 1 July each year, the maximum amount you can currently receive per family is shown in the table below:
+FTB B rates are updated on 1 July each year and the maximum amount you can receive depends on the age of your youngest child.
+Currently, the maximum rate per family is as follows:

 |Age of youngest child||Per fortnight|

-You can earn up to $100,000 to receive the full amount of FTB B, however you won’t be eligible if your adjusted taxable income is more than $100,000.
+Currently, if you’re a single parent or single carer family, you can earn up to $100,900 to receive the maximum rate of FTB B. However, you won’t be eligible if your adjusted taxable income is more than $100,900.

-If the primary earner in a two parent family earns more than $100,000 you won’t be eligible for FTB B. Secondary earners can earn up to $5694 each year before it affects your FTB B and if you’re the secondary earner and your partner earns $100,000 or less you’ll still receive some FTB B if your income is below:
+If you’re the secondary earner and your partner earns $100,900 or less, you’ll still receive some FTB B if your income is below: